etjump/documentation/docs/mapping/mapping_entities.md

 ---

-Check players tracker values, fire targetsed entities if conditions are met and modify the players tracker values afterwards.
+Check players tracker values, fire targeted entities if conditions are met and modify the players tracker values afterwards.

 ```{eval-rst}
 +----------------+--------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+